 As you work through Step Two, you may begin to realize the reasons you don’t believe you deserve good things is because you’re listening to somebody else’s voice.
 That will never allow you to create the life you want.

-That leads us to Step Four.
+That leads us to Step Three.
 Look at the reasons you feel you deserve all of those “things” you want.
 If you struggle with this, then think about the reasons that others deserve those good things.